intplayed/snake-game/README.md

 # Snake Game

-A classic Snake game built with HTML5 Canvas and JavaScript with full mobile support.
+A classic Snake game built with HTML5 Canvas and JavaScript with full mobile support and multiple game modes.

 ## Features

 - **Classic Gameplay**: Control the snake to eat food and grow
-- **Mobile-Friendly**: Touch controls and swipe gestures for mobile devices
+- **Mobile-Friendly**: Enhanced touch controls and swipe gestures for all mobile browsers (including Yandex Browser)
+- **Multiple Levels**: 4 different game modes with unique challenges
+- **Wrap-Around Mode**: Snake can go through map edges and appear on the opposite side
+- **Wall Obstacles**: Navigate around walls in advanced levels
 - **Progressive Difficulty**: Game speed increases as your score grows
 - **Score Tracking**: Local high score storage
 - **Modern UI**: Beautiful gradient design with smooth animations
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Touch Controls**: On-screen directional buttons for mobile
 - **Swipe Gestures**: Intuitive swipe controls on touch devices
+- **Level Selection**: Easy switching between different game modes
 - **Game States**: Start, pause, game over, and restart functionality

 ## How to Play

 ### Desktop
+1. Use level controls (◀ ▶) to select your preferred game mode
-1. Click "Start Game" to begin
+2. Click "Start Game" to begin
-2. Use arrow keys (↑ ↓ ← →) to control the snake
+3. Use arrow keys (↑ ↓ ← →) to control the snake
-3. Eat the red food to grow and increase your score
+4. Eat the red food to grow and increase your score
-4. Avoid hitting walls or your own tail
+5. Avoid hitting walls or your own tail (depending on level)
-5. Try to beat your high score!
+6. Try to beat your high score!

 ### Mobile/Touch Devices
+1. Use level controls to select your preferred game mode
-1. Tap "Start Game" to begin
+2. Tap "Start Game" to begin
-2. Use the on-screen directional buttons OR swipe on the game canvas
+3. Use the on-screen directional buttons OR swipe on the game canvas
-3. Swipe up/down/left/right to change direction
+4. Swipe up/down/left/right to change direction
-4. Eat the red food to grow and increase your score
+5. Eat the red food to grow and increase your score
-5. Avoid hitting walls or your own tail
+6. Avoid hitting walls or your own tail (depending on level)

+## Game Levels

+### 1. Classic Mode
+- Traditional Snake gameplay
+- Snake dies when hitting walls
+- Perfect for beginners

+### 2. Wrap Around Mode
+- Snake can go through screen edges
+- Appears on opposite side when exiting
+- More forgiving gameplay

+### 3. Center Wall Mode
+- Classic rules with a wall obstacle in the center
+- Adds strategic navigation challenge
+- Tests your maneuvering skills

+### 4. Maze Mode
+- Complex wall layout with wrap-around enabled
+- Most challenging level
+- Requires advanced planning and skill

 ## Technologies Used